 The Precedent Is Set

-If you feel as though you have been a victim of stereotyping and assumptions, you can rely on the attorneys at Shegerian & Associates to help you.
+If you feel as though you have been a victim of stereotyping and assumptions, you can rely on a Los Angeles employment lawyer at Shegerian & Associates to help you.